 Course Code CSE324

 Course Title Wireless Communications

 Type of Course PE

-LTP 300
+LTP 3 0 0

 Credits 3

-Course Nil
+Course Prerequisites Nil

-Prerequisites

-Course To gain an understanding of the principles behind the design of
+Course Objective To gain an understanding of the principles behind the design of

-Objective wireless communication systems and technologies.
+- wirelesscommunication systems and technologies.

-Course The learner will be able to-
+Course Outcomes The learner will be able to-

-Outcomes 1.
 Understand and explain the Classification of mobile

-communication systems.
+communicationsystems.

-2. Examine state-of-the-art distributed systems, such as Google
+2. Examine state-of-the-art distributed systems, such asGoogle

 File System.

-Learn the principles, architecture, algorithms and programming
+3. Learn the principles, architecture, algorithms and

-models used in distributed systems
+programming models used in distributed systems